duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/991_AMOD18_fleetplan.md

 ## Software architecture of the simulator

-The `flock_simulator` receives commands on the topic `/flock_simulator/commands` and updates the state accordingly which is then published on `/flock_simulator/state`.
+The `flock_simulator` receives commands on the topic `/flock_simulator/commands` and updates the state accordingly.
+This state is then published on `/flock_simulator/state`.

 <br />
 The duckiebots execute the commands (linear and angular velocity) that are tagged with their ID.
 If a duckiebot does not receive any commands, it drives around randomly (on rails).
 Once the duckiebot has received commands, it starts following them.
 The duckiebots stop when there are no more commands to execute.
 To fix slight deviations from "on rails" behavior, set the `on_rails` flag in the commands to `True` (will ignore if clearly not on rails).